|Title:||Crossrail Place Roof Garden, London, UK|

 The geographic location of the site — directly north of Greenwich — places the dock virtually on the Prime Meridian, dividing the western and eastern hemispheres and inspiring the division of the gardens and planting into two geographic zones.

 Internally, the garden is organised around a single landscaped walkway, with multiple smaller paths that branch off in different directions, creating opportunities for chance encounters and providing visitors with a sense of true escape from their urban surroundings.
-The main walkway simplifies circulation and pockets of seating provides opportunities for visitors to convene and relax.
+The main walkway simplifies circulation and pockets of seating provide opportunities for visitors to convene and relax.

 "The first benefit of Crossrail that Londoners are enjoying is a magnificent garden high above a station"